jmuzsik/blog/content/it/aws-lessons.md

 ##### How to solve

-Use [Memcached](http://memcached.org/) or [Redis](https://redis.io/) depending on the structure of your object and performancew requirenments.
+Use [Memcached](http://memcached.org/) or [Redis](https://redis.io/) depending on the structure of your object and performance requirements.

 - doing this, any new instance of the backend app will be able to get the previous state of the app from the cache to continue on